Will knowing your pet’s archetypes help your relationship? I believe it will. But first, what is an archetype?

 determine what job is right for them, what their boundaries should be, how to adapt house expectations to help them succeed, what other animals might be the best companions for them, or what specialized training they might like.

 Below are the general descriptions of the Jungian archetypes (minus the four innate human archetypes).
 I’ll expand on each archetype in separate blog posts, but as you read through the list you may recognize the archetypes that rule your beloved animals.
+You can click the links to read more about the specific archetype.

 |Best Characteristics||Shadow Characteristics|